-Meanwhile, the Brownian movement can not be seen in the true sol because it is homogeneous, and there lies a uniform bombardment.
+Meanwhile, the Brownian movement cannot be seen in the true solution because it is homogeneous, and there lies a uniform bombardment.
 However, considering colloids, the system is heterogeneous, and the bombardments are non-uniform, leading to a random measurement.

 Cause of Brownian Motion

 The primary causes of the Brownian Motion can be listed as follows: